 What is the process for getting credit for my internship?

-- To start the process, fill out the student application form and turn it in with your résumé and copy of your DegreeWorks to Dr. Burns in CIS 3114.
+- To start the process, fill out the student application form and turn it in with your résumé and copy of your DegreeWorks to Prof. Garcia in CIS 3100.
 The best time to do this is in the semester proceeding the one in which you wish to intern.
 You do not need to have secured an internship at this point.

 - Send your application materials (cover letter, résumé, etc.) to prospective intern sponsors.
-We will soon have a database of internships available to help you with this process.
+You can search for internship opportunities on smcinternships.com or elsewhere.

-- Once you have secured an internship opportunity, have your sponsor complete the sponsor form and return it to Dr. Burns.
+- Once you have secured an internship opportunity, have your sponsor complete the sponsor form and return it to Prof. Garcia.

 - Credit will not be provided for past internship experiences.

 What are the expectations for students doing internships?

 - Interns are expected to follow the guidelines of their workplace and be responsible, punctual, and positive representatives of The Zimmerman School of Advertising & Mass Communications.